Welcome to St Andrew by the Wardrobe

 What is that bell?

 Have you ever wondered why our church bells ring in such a strange way?
-Well, St Andrew’s new Priest-in-Charge, The Ven Luke Miller, has the answer.
+Well, Fr Luke Miller has the answer.
 Click here to find out more.

-The nave is open on Fridays 11.00 am-3.00 pm, when Friends of City churches churchwatchers are on hand to answer your questions about the history of the church.
+The nave is open on Fridays 11.00am-3.00pm, when Friends of the City Churches churchwatchers are on hand to answer your questions about the history of the church.
 The nave can be opened at other times on request to the Administrator.
 The west gallery with the memorial to William Shakespeare can also be opened on request to the Administrator.

 The Blessed Sacrament, a votive candle stand and a board for prayer requests are in the chapel.